The Importance of Drafting Transport Contracts for Legal Security

 The contract should state the type of insurance, the insurer’s limit of liability, deductible levels, and the conditions under which a claim can be made.
 It is also advisable to specify which party is responsible for filing the claim, submitting documents, and communicating with the insurer following an incident.
 This prevents administrative and legal disputes over claims handling.

-Another key consideration is ensuring that the insured value matches the actual value of the cargo.
+Another key consideration is ensuring that the insured value matches the cargo’s actual value.
 Under-insuring the goods prevents full recovery in the event of a total loss.
 Addressing this in the contract encourages the cargo owner to declare the correct value and protects the carrier from subsequent disputes.
 Incorporating these insurance clauses ensures that if a loss occurs, the recovery process is clear, fast, and cost-effective.

 Financial Terms and Conditions